 Tuesday’s Senate Judiciary Committee meeting was a scene of legislative carnage as the five-member panel killed bill after bill.
 Even measures with no required state money got the chop as the legislature has refocused its remaining resources on recovery from the coronavirus pandemic and scraped every corner of the budget for cuts to account for the $3 billion-plus hole blown by the crisis.
+At several points, committee members asking the rest of the committee to kill their own bills took time to note the pride they had taken in crafting the measures.

 “It has resulted in us having to dispense and kill a lot of bills that would seem on their merits to be meritorious and have beneficial impacts for people,” he said.

 Committee members briefly discussed a possible motion to lay over House Bill 1307 for two weeks, but Sen. Bob Gardner pointed out the Judiciary Committee doesn’t meet in two weeks.
 He said between laying the bill over and killing it outright, “It’s a distinction without a difference.”
-Gardner voted against killing the bill.
+Gardner ultimately voted against killing the bill.

 House Bill 1130 for the online availability of appellate decisions would have required a $97,500 appropriation in fiscal year 2021 to 2022.
 While Colorado’s Court of Appeals and Supreme Court currently publish new opinions online each week, online availability of decisions from decades past is spotty.

 House Bill 1291 to adopt the Uniform Collaborative Law Act would not have required a state appropriation.
 Collaborative law is a form of dispute resolution intended to be less adversarial than going to court.
-It tends to be used in family law cases, but bill sponsor Rep. Kerry Tipper previously told Law Week the process is suited for situations in which the parties have to keep a relationship.
+It tends to be used in family law cases, but bill sponsor Rep. Kerry Tipper previously told Law Week the process is suited for a variety of situations in which the parties have to keep a relationship.

 A motion to move House Bill 1291 to the Committee of the Whole failed.
-Lee said collaborative law is similar to restorative justice and said he appreciates the idea of the bill, but voted against advancing the measure.
+Lee said collaborative law is similar to restorative justice and said he appreciates the idea of the bill but voted against advancing the measure.

 “I appreciate the bill.
 Unfortunately, I think it’s a good bill at an unfortunate time,” he said.